moodlebox/moodle-tool_moodlebox/README.md

-# MoodleBox Moodle plugin
+# MoodleBox

-A project to build a Moodle server on a Raspberry Pi 3.
+A project to build a Moodle server and Wi-Fi router on a Raspberry Pi 3.

-The projet includes a local plugin for Moodle 3.0 or later, provided to help the administrator of the MoodleBox to monitor some hardware settings and allow restart and shutdown of the MoodleBox.
+The project includes a local plugin for Moodle 3.0 or later, provided to help the administrator of the MoodleBox to monitor some hardware settings and allow restart and shutdown of the MoodleBox.

-The documentation is included in the plugin doc files, as a LaTeX document.
+The documentation is included in the plugin `doc` folder, as a LaTeX document (in french.
+Sorry, no english version as of now).

 ## Availability